 You want to protect your own property too.
 You will need to purchase physical damage coverage so you are protected against major expenses of car repairs if you cause damage to your vehicle or some other outside factor causes damage to your car.

 Comprehensive coverage will payout for damage from anything other than a collision.
-It includes but is not limited to deer, glass damage, fire, theft, vandalism, and storm damage.
+It includes but is not limited to deer, rodent, glass damage, fire, theft, vandalism, and storm damage.
 A deductible usually applies.

 Car Insurance Extras

-It really depends on the driver and what their expectations are of their policy.
+Each car insurance coverage has its place on certain policies.
+It really depends on the driver and what their expectations are for their policy.
 It is fine to reduce your insurance cost by reducing coverage, but be prepared for the extra expenses when an accident happens.